aurelius-in/TALON/docs/architecture/HLD.md

 ## 2. High‑Level Architecture Overview

-A typical high‑level design document contains an introduction, architecture overview, technology choices, data and integration architecture, security measures, deployment approach and risk mitigation strategies【662282491649061†L104-L128】.
+A typical high‑level design document contains an introduction, architecture overview, technology choices, data and integration architecture, security measures, deployment approach and risk mitigation strategies.
 TALON follows these principles by structuring its architecture around clear components and interfaces.

 TALON is composed of a **control plane** and several **specialist agents**: